 Conversely, you may also consider refinancing to extend your mortgage term.
 Doing so would cost more in interest over the full amortization of your mortgage, but it would also make the payments a lot lower.

 To shorten or lengthen your loan will largely depend on your current financial capacity and goal.

 4. Change your mortgage type

-If you are currently in an adjustable rate mortgage (ARM), you may consider switching to a fixed rate mortgage if you think interest rates are going to rise.
-Alternatively, if you are in fixed rate mortgage, you can switch to ARM rate mortgage if you want some payment relief or if you feel you are overpaying.
+If you are currently in an adjustable-rate mortgage (ARM), you may consider switching to a fixed-rate mortgage if you think interest rates are going to rise.
+Alternatively, if you are in a fixed-rate mortgage, you can switch to ARM rate mortgage if you want some payment relief or if you feel you are overpaying.

 Another common situation that can arise is if you are in an interest-only mortgage that is nearing the end of its term.
 Refinancing into a more conventional mortgage at this point can save you renewal fees and provide a lower interest rate.
 On the other hand, you could consider refinancing from a conventional mortgage to an interest-only mortgage.
 Doing this can improve your monthly cash flow, allowing for other expenditures or taking advantage of investment opportunities.

 Choosing the right mortgage type is like playing a tactical game.
 You should choose the right strategy at good timing.
 Only by refinancing that you are given such option to play your cards in mortgaging.